doulosinsou/python_crawler/og_package/readme.md

 The file `listen_to_jazz.mp3` will scrape the words 'listen', 'to', 'jazz'.

 ###Exclude common words
-Update `exclude_words.txt` for specific words you want to not scrape.
+Update `/search_functions/exclude_words.txt` for specific words you want to not scrape.
 If you want to resort the list or purge duplicates, run `sort_ex_words.py`.

 ##Run
 Run `crawl.py` to scrape words from directory and build store files.